 The HRPDC staff will provide project management support for the All Hazards Advisory Committee (AHAC).
 This committee is a consolidated organization assuming the missions of the Regional Emergency Management Technical Advisory Committee, Hampton Roads Urban Area Working Group, Hampton Roads Regional Catastrophic Planning Team, Hampton Roads Metropolitan Medical Response System Oversight Committee, and Hampton Roads Interoperable Communications Advisory Committee.
 The group was established to reduce duplication of efforts, enhance collaboration, and establish a governance structure with the necessary flexibility to enhance disaster prevention, preparedness, response, recovery, and mitigation in the Hampton Roads region while serving in an advisory capacity to the Hampton Roads Planning District Commission.
-Staff will also support AHAC's mission by partnering with Federal and State agencies, private entities, and the citizens of Hampton Roads.
+Staff will also support AHAC's mission by partnering with Federal and State agencies, private entities, and the residents of Hampton Roads.
 The following AHAC Subcommittees will be supported:

-- AHAC Public Information Subcommittee

 - AHAC Interoperable Communications Subcommittee

 - AHAC Urban Area Working Group

-- AHAC D.E.I Emergency Planning Subcommittee

 - AHAC Cybersecurity Subcommittee